TurboSource-Marialis/machtiani-releases/docs/github_releases_repo_setup_instructions.md

 node merge.js
 ```

-Now `merged-openapi.json` has all endpoint definitions for the proxy.
+Now `merged-openapi.json` has all endpoint definitions for the proxy, but change the version field value to `3.1.0` to match api-gateway (not the github submodule of machtiani) expectation.

 ## 9. Update API Gateway